pydata/xarray/doc/getting-started-guide/quick-overview.rst

     )
     dt

-This creates a datatree with various groups.
+This creates a datatree with a group hierarchy.
 We have one root group, containing information about individual people.
 (This root group can be named, but here is unnamed, so is referred to with ``"/"``, same as the root of a unix-like filesystem.)
 The root group then has one subgroup ``simulation``, which contains no data itself but does contain another two subgroups, named ``fine`` and ``coarse``.

 The (sub-)sub-groups ``fine`` and ``coarse`` contain two very similar datasets.
 They both have an ``"x"`` dimension, but the dimension is of different lengths in each group, which makes the data in each group unalignable.
+Remember to keep unalignable coordinates in sibling groups as a DataTree inherits coordinates through its child nodes.
+All parent/descendent coordinates must be alignable to form a DataTree.
 In the root group we placed some completely unrelated information, showing how we can use a tree to store heterogenous data.

-The constraints on each group are therefore the same as the constraint on DataArrays within a single dataset.
+The constraints on each group are the same as the constraint on DataArrays within a single dataset with the addition of requiring parent/descendent coordinate agreement.

 We created the sub-groups using a filesystem-like syntax, and accessing groups works the same way.
 We can access individual DataArrays in a similar fashion